rtruxal/pycogserv/README.md

 Notes
 =====

+##!!There is a new file int he root dir called TALKSMACK.txt!!
+THIS FILE IS FOR TALKING SMACK.
+I WILL ACCEPT ANY AND ALL PUBLIC CONTRIBUTIONS TO IT.

 2016-11-15: Added support & checking-mechanism for web-search query parameters
 2016-11-18: Added separate modules for Universal constants and validators.